North Omaha, Nebraska: Landmarks

 Due to its diverse history, North Omaha is home to numerous historical and modern landmarks.
 There are many buildings listed on the Registered Historic Places and designated Omaha Landmarks within its boundaries.
 These include the 1856 Bank of Florence, which is the oldest standing building in Omaha; the 1892 Florence Boulevard, part of H.W.W.
 Cleveland's grand boulevard scheme for Omaha, and; the 1897 the Sherman, the oldest standing apartment building in Omaha.

 African-American community leader Jack Broomfield commissioned noted African-American architect Clarence W. Wigington to design the Broomfield Rowhouse in 1913 after the Easter Sunday Tornado ravaged much of North Omaha.
 This building was listed on the National Register of Historic Places in 2007.

+Neighborhoods

+There are more than 50 defined historic neighborhoods in North Omaha today.
+The oldest neighborhoods in North Omaha were established between 1856 and 1900.
+They include Bemis Park, Gifford Park, Gold Coast, Kountze Place, Miller Park, Walnut Hill and Orchard Hill.

+Some of the oldest neighborhoods in North Omaha today were originally hamlets, villages or towns of their own.
+They include Saratoga, established by real estate speculators and abandoned by 1857; Briggs, a whistle stop on the Omaha Road heading north to Blair, Nebraska; Florence, once a contender for the Nebraska Territorial capital; and others.

+There are several North Omaha neighborhoods listed on the National Register of Historic Places as historic districts including the 24th and Lake Historic District, Benson Downtown Historic District, Country Club Historic District, Dundee–Happy Hollow Historic District, Florence Main Street Historic District, Fairacres Historic District, Fort Omaha Historic District, Minne Lusa Residential Historic District, and the Nicholas Street Historic District.

 Architecture

 Houses built in Queen Anne, Arts and Crafts, Romanesque Revival and Classical Revival styles in the late 19th century and early 20th century occupy several neighborhoods throughout Omaha.
 Greek Revival commercial buildings and a Spanish Renaissance Revival church represent the reverence many architects held for history.
 Buildings in the 20th century Prairie School and work by Thomas Rogers Kimball represented a more modern perspective.
 The area is also home to many modern developments.